Camp Jobs & Chores

 - It’s fun, not a lecture—crews, rotations, and a little friendly competition.

-🖨️ Print the Camp Jobs & Cleanup Chart and tape it to the Group HQ table so everyone can see the day’s crews.
+🖨️ Print the Camp Jobs & Cleanup Chart and the Task Sign-Up sheets (for the jobs nobody’s claimed yet), and tape them to the Group HQ table so everyone can see the day’s crews.

 Chain of Responsibility (and the call-out rule)